A monster that has the ability to teleport people against their will.

-- Many games in the series since the original The Legend of Zelda have the Floormasters and Wall Masters, who boot you back to the beginning of the dungeon if they catch you (which means they can be used voluntarily as well, as free Escape Ropes of sorts).
+- Many games in the series since the original The Legend of Zelda have the Floormasters and Wallmasters, who boot you back to the beginning of the dungeon if they catch you (which means they can be used voluntarily as well, as free Escape Ropes of sorts).

 - The fan-made Zelda Classic adds similarly-behaving Wind Wizzrobes.
 They teleport around the room firing small, irritatingly fast-moving wind cyclones; getting hit by one also sends you back to the dungeon entrance.

 - Big Octos in Wind Waker, too.
 If you can't kill 'em before the whirlpool drags you up to 'em, they spit you to a random place in the Great Sea.
 The Wind Waker also has Cyclos, who will drop you and your ship off in a random place if you can't beat him quickly enough.
 And if you run into him before you've gotten the one weapon that can hurt him, well, that's just too bad for you.

 - The 3rd pendant dungeon in The Legend of Zelda: A Link to the Past has a boss (Moldorm) who can knock you into a pit, forcing you to walk back up several floors before you reach him again, where he will be fully healed and try to pull the same trick.
 Very annoying.